strapdata/elassandra/docs/elassandra/source/mapping.rst

 Partitionned index also allows to index more than 2^31 documents on a node (2^31 is the lucene max documents per index).

-An index partition function act as a selector when many indices are associated to a cassandra table.
+An index partition function acts as a selector when many indices are associated to a cassandra table.
 A partition function is defined by 3 or more fields separated by a space character :

 * Function name.
 * Index name pattern.